LukasLedvina/bup/Documentation/bup-encrypt.md

 Subdirectory encrypt is not pushed to remote because of security reasons.

-Files which might be modified or deleted in remote directory are moved to *deleted* subdirectory (in remote dir only), timestamp to their name is added.
+Files which might be modified or deleted in remote directory are moved to *deleted* subdirectory (in remote dir only), a timestamp to their name is added.

 By default are pushed, checked, decrypted or repaired all files in the